alex-shpak/hugo-book/README.md

 #  information on 'doc' type pages.
 enableGitInfo = true

-# (Warnings) Theme is intended for documentation use, there for it doesn't render taxonomy.
+# (Optional) Theme is intended for documentation use, therefore it doesn't render taxonomy.
-# You can hide related warning with config below
+# You can remove related files with config below
 disableKinds = ['taxonomy', 'taxonomyTerm']

 [params]